Ishaan28malik/Hacktoberfest-2024/CONTRIBUTING.md

 # Don't worry newcomers!!
 Make this your first step to development and open source.
 Get the confidence you require!!
 # And Do give it a Star and *Follow* me on GitHub !!!!!!!!!!!!!!!!!!!

-All of your suggestions are welcome!!
+All of your suggestions are welcome!!!

 # [Other Swags Opportunities](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/Schwags/Swags.md)